LTUC/amman-dotnet-401d2/Curriculum/Class13/lab/README.md

 Your application should include the following upon completion:

-1. Startup File
-	- Explicit routing of MVC
-	- MVC dependency in ConfigureServices
-	- DBContext registered in ConfigureServices
-1. Data
-	- DBContext present and properly configured
-	- DB Tables for each entity model (`DbSet<T>`)
-	- Composite key association present in `OnModelCreating` override.
-	- `appsettings.json` file present with name of database updated
-    - Default data seeded

-1. Models
-	- Each Entity from the DB Table converted into a Model
-	- Proper naming conventions of Primary keys
-	- Navigation properties present in each Model where required
-	- Enum present in appropriate model

 ## Guidance

 Using your ERD Diagram, convert each entity into a model within your newly created MVC web application.